aler9/dctk/README.md

   --tcp=3009       The TCP port to use
   --udp=3009       The UDP port to use
-  --tls=3010       The TCP-TLS port to use --output=OUTPUT  The directory in which to save files
+  --tls=3010       The TCP-TLS port to use --outdir=OUTDIR  The directory in which files will be saved

 Args:
   <user>   The user from which to download